MaestroFries/FinalCapstoneAlpha/Article.md

 src = imread(image_path, IMREAD_COLOR);
 ```

 We can simply access an image by initializing class variable `src` to the image path, using function `imread()` to read the file.
+The `mat` class is used for matrixes (arrays).
 ```
 cout << "Select x pixel coordinate:\n";
         cin >> x;